OpShin/opshin/README.md

 ## Debugging artefacts

-For debugging purposes, you can also run
+For debugging purposes, you can also run the `eval_uplc` and `compile_pluto` commands to see the intermediate representations of your smart contract.

 ```bash
 # Compile script to 'uplc', and evaluate the script in UPLC (for debugging purposes)